4 Geometry operations

 multipolygon.geoms[1]

-However, dealing with multi-part geometries is easier with geopandas, since that way we can keep track of the associated attributes: duplicating them when going from multi-part to single-part (using .explode, see below), or collapsing them through aggregation when going from single-part to multi-part (using .dissolve, see Section 4.3.7).
+However, dealing with multi-part geometries can be easier with geopandas.
+Thanks to the fact that geometries in a GeoDataFrame are associated with attributes, we can keep track of the origin of each geometry: duplicating the attributes when going from multi-part to single-part (using .explode, see below), or ‘collapsing’ the attributes through aggregation when going from single-part to multi-part (using .dissolve, see Section 4.2.7).

-Let’s apply another commonly used type transformation to demonstrate.
-As input, we will create a 'MultiLineString' geometry composed of three lines (Figure 4.27):
+Let’s demonstrate going from multi-part to single-part (Figure 4.28) and then back to multi-part (Section 4.2.7), using a small line layer.
+As input, we will create a 'MultiLineString' geometry composed of three lines (Figure 4.27).

 l1 = shapely.LineString([(1, 5), (4, 3)])